the-orange-box/Gallery/README.md

 # Gallery

+## Description

-A image gallery module usint the MEAN stack that can be easily inserted into any website.
+A image gallery module using the MEAN stack that can be easily inserted into any website.

 ## Installation

+### Clone

 Clone this repository to your local machine using https://github.com/the-orange-box/Gallery